 Perform a full restart on the Kindle (Menu > Settings, Menu > Restart).

-Open up a book and try changing the font.
-You should see the Bookerly there.
+- Open your e-book and try changing the font design.
+You should now see the page in Bookerly typeface.

 Here is the zip file that contains four .ttf (rather than .otf) files for the Bookerly font: download Bookerly font.

-You will find links to to download Bookerly Font on some forums, but you have to register to download it.
-If you do not want the website to know your email and be able to send emails to your real email address, you can register a temporary mail address that will be deleted in minutes or hours after its creation.
+You will find links to download Bookerly Font on some forum pages, but you have to register to download it.
+Alternatively, you can register a temporary mail address that will be deleted in minutes or hours after its creation.

 Bookerly Font Timeline

 The Bookerly Font downloaded itself onto the Fire HDX and iOS devices in December 2015 (Kindle app version 4.9).
 Amazon stated that this is not “just a new font” but a rewrite of the typography engine.
-Amazon asserts that Bookerly helps the user “read faster with less eyestrain”.
+The company asserts that Bookerly helps the user to read ebooks “faster with less eyestrain”.
+Engadget commented that it is “more spacious”.
 Bookerly is a serif typeface font exclusive for Amazon’s devices.

-Bookerly became the default font for the June, 2015 Kindle Paperwhite (3rd generation) and Amazon’s future e-readers.
-The font and typesetting improvements became available to the previous generations of the Kindle Voyage, Kindle Touch, Kindle 7th gen, and older versions of the Paperwhite in August 2015 ia firmware updates.
-The new update was up on the Amazon site.
+Bookerly became the default font design for the June 2015 Kindle Paperwhite (3rd generation) and Amazon’s future e-readers.
+The font and typesetting improvements became available to the previous generations of the Kindle Voyage, Kindle Touch, Kindle 7th gen, and older versions of the Paperwhite in August 2015 firmware updates.
+The new software update was up on Amazon.

-The “Bookerly” update— an improved layout engine and a new default font— Bookerly font download can now be used for any system. download Bookerly and install in any system.
+The “Bookerly” update— an improved layout engine and a new default font— Bookerly font download can now be used for any system.
+Download Bookerly and install on any system.

 Bookerly and Literata Fonts

-The two recent typographic improvements to major e-reading environments, Kindle’s new Bookerly typeface and the Literata font for Google Play Books had a lot of talk around them.
-So, do Google’s Literata and Amazon’s Bookerly up the typography game in a revolutionary way?
+The two typographic innovations to major e-reading environments, Kindle’s new Bookerly typeface and the Literata font for Google Play Books had a lot of talk around them.
+Did Literata and the revolutionary Bookerly up the typography game?

-Amazon and Google are putting effort into digital typography, and their newest Bookerly and Literata are most welcome.
-But there is still work to do.
+Amazon and Google are putting effort into digital typography design, and their newest Bookerly and Literata are most welcome.
+But there is still work to be done.

-Bookerly looks good on e-readers and tablets.
+Bookerly looks great on eReaders and tablets.
 I saw it on the Fire HDX, the Voyage, Paperwhite, and the Kindle app for iPad/iPhone.
-It looks nicer, but I never really had a complaint against the pre-existing fonts.
-If you’ve hacked your Kindle, you can sideload it too.
+If you’ve hacked your Kindle product, you can sideload it too.
 You can also embed it in an ebook file (Epub or KF8).

-Amazon is continually improving the fonts they offer on the Kindle platform, but may never be able to satisfy typography enthusiasts.
+Amazon is continually improving the fonts they offer on the Kindle platform but may never be able to satisfy typography enthusiasts.
 Have you tried the Bookerly font download?
 Did it work?
-What do you think of the new font?
+What do you think of the new typeface?